StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 </table>
 <br/>

-Note that the *only* way to do right is to not do something with negative absolute moral value and to do something with right intent.
+Note that the *only* way to do right is to do something of non-negative absolute moral value with right intent.

-Above I dealt with the objection of someone without right intent (i.e., someone who did not discern right action from wrong action) doing something that ended up having positive consequences (the business owner supporting the local orphans).
-Now that we have dealt with some more of the philosophy behind right and wrong, it is possible to see why such an objection is raised: by failing to recognize the possibility of action that is neither morally right nor morally wrong (due to a lack of intent), people come to the conclusion that discerning right action from wrong action is not a necessary condition for doing right.
+Above I dealt with the objection of someone without right intent (i.e., someone who did not discern wrong actions from right/neutral actions) doing something that ended up having positive consequences (the business owner supporting the local orphans).
+Now that we have dealt with some more of the philosophy behind right and wrong, it is possible to see why such an objection is raised: by failing to recognize the possibility of action that is neither morally right nor morally wrong (due to a lack of intent), people come to the conclusion that discerning wrong actions from right/neutral actions is not a necessary condition for doing right.

 The flaw in this logic is that it implicitly presupposes that decisions without intent are moral decisions in the first place -- it substitutes strict consequentialism for deontology for all decisions that result in positive consequences.
 Now, this is well and good if one actually holds to strict consequentialism, but if you purport to hold to deontology (at least in general), it is impermissible to arbitrarily decide that intent is not necessary for moral decision-making.